uaineteine/transforms_framework/readme.md

 - Supports adding, removing, and checking for tables.
 - Can save events for all tables in the collection at once.
 - Maintains both a list of tables and a dictionary for named access.
+- **NEW:** Advanced table selection by patterns, prefixes, suffixes, and ranges.
+- **NEW:** Returns references to the same table objects, so modifications are reflected across collections.

 **Example:**
 ```python